-Financial Accounting, 7/8th edition, Walter T. Harrison, Jr.; Charles T. Horngren / Pearson Edition, p.
-422
+Financial Accounting, 7/8th ed., Walter T. Harrison, Jr.; Charles T. Horngren / Pearson Edition, p.
+422 premium is preferable to the straight-line method; it follows the matching principle, according to GAAP.

 20. What are the different methods to calculate the amortization of bonds?